ianramzy/decentralized-video-chat/README.md

 Decentralized video chat platform powered by WebRTC using Twilio STUN/TURN infrastructure.

 # Quick start
+* You will need to have Node.js installed, this project has been tested with Node version 10.X.X and 12.X.X but probably works with more versions
 * Clone this repo
 ```
 git clone https://github.com/ianramzy/decentralized-video-chat